eProsima/Fast-DDS-docs/docs/fastdds/use_cases/includes/wide_deployments.rst

 between publishers and subscribers using the same topic can occur.
 As the number of participants, publishers, and subscribers increases, the meta-traffic, as well as the number of connections, increases exponentially, severely affecting the setup time and memory consumption.
-Fast-RTPS provides extra features that expand the DDS standard to adapt it to wide deployment scenarios.
+Fast DDS provides extra features that expand the DDS standard to adapt it to wide deployment scenarios.

 +-----------------------------------+---------------------------------------------------------------------------------+
 | Feature                           | Purpose                                                                         |